roman-milk/roman-milk.github.io/the-perfect-game.md

  "This is so hot," she moaned, "everyone watching while you fuck my tits."
 Then she leaned back, pulling on her nipples, and closing her eyes, almost panting.

  Denise had enough of the voyeurism, and wanted back in the game.
 She climbed on the bed, and straddled Anne's head, lowering her smooth pussy down onto the Freshman's open mouth.
 I watched in delight as her hips ground down onto Anne's face.
 Her back was to me, and only inches away.
 Anne was still doing the work of holding her tits together for me, so I was able to lean forward, wrapping my arms around Denise and squeezing her breasts while I fucked the mammoth pair below me.
-Report_Story #4